doctype-Melvin/battleship/README.md

 Going through all the neighboring (legal) cells, the CPU will place the attack according to the first element in the queue.
 Right now it will take some time for the CPU to actually destroy the player's ship, but for now that's ok.

+Besides that, I've tried to implement the MVC pattern, which to some extend was successful.
+I definetly have to re- visit that pattern again, since it's a big concept in regards to several JS frameworks.

+## Functionality
+The app can create randomly placed ships, or can rotate player selected ships.
+The AI places attacks randomly, but if it shoots on target, it will try to attack neighboring cells.
+There is some game info displayed in an info box.
+Players can restart the game (though this feature - besides others - needs some refactoring).

 ## Testing with JEST
 Quick recap: `==` uses type conversion before comparing two values; converts to primitive value.